aytekaksu/Hotz_Private_AI_Lab/docs/OPERATIONS.md

 - Secrets encrypted at rest (AES‑256‑GCM) using `APP_ENCRYPTION_KEY`.
 - OAuth tokens stored encrypted; rotate keys periodically.
 - Ensure TLS is correctly provisioned by Caddy; keep tokens out of logs.

+## Server-only dependencies
+- Heavy SDKs that never run in the browser (Google APIs, Notion, PDF/DOCX parsing, etc.) must be listed under `experimental.serverComponentsExternalPackages` in `apps/web/next.config.js`.
+- When adding a new backend-only dependency, append it to that array so Next.js skips bundling it during `next build`, keeping clean builds fast.
+- The root layout sets `export const dynamic = 'force-dynamic'`; mirror that behavior for any new top-level layouts that depend on request-specific state so static generation stays opt-in.